cppseminar/apc-lectures/public/lectures/threads.md

 ## Main thread

-* Our main function starts its execution in newly created thread (system will automatically to this for us)
+* Our main function starts its execution in newly created thread (system will automatically do this for us)
 * This is the same thread as returned from `CreateProcess` on windows
 * Identified by TID (thread id) – from same enumeration as PID on Windows
 * Code is only executed in threads